 Jasmeet began her career as a Presidential Management Fellow in the Pentagon and as a director of South Asia in the U.S. Department of State.
 She earned a J.D. from Yale Law School and B.S. and M.S. degrees in engineering from Stanford University.

-During the 2018 inter-governmental negotiations for the Global Compact for Migration, he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to real action to address climate-induced migration.
+Kamal has been a faculty member of Columbia University since 2018, where he co-chairs the University’s Climate Mobility Network and works on advancing efforts to address climate forced migration.
+In 2018, he directed the Migration Consensus Initiative at the Columbia University Global Policy Initiative.
+During the intergovernmental negotiations for the Global Compact for Migration (GCM), he successfully led a coalition that pressed for countries to recognize the need to protect those forced to leave their countries due to climate change, as well as for commitments to address climate-forced migration.

-Until recently, Kamal served as Political Director to the President of the UN General Assembly, where he led the Office’s instrumental contribution on migration and asylum issues (2015-2017).
-He is credited as the architect behind the processes resulting in the New York Declaration for Refugees & Migrants, the Global Compact for Migration, and the decision to convene the first-ever UN conference on international migration.
+From 2015 to 2017, Kamal served as Political Director to successive Presidents of the UN General Assembly, where he led the Office’s instrumental contribution on migration and human rights issues, including the negotiation and adoption the New York Declaration for Refugees & Migrants, the GCM and the Political Declaration on Combating Trafficking in Persons.

-Kamal is a member of the Board of Directors of the Tällberg Foundation since 2018.
-He was elected to the Executive Board of Sciences Po Paris in 2002 and 2003.
-Kamal is an Architect and a graduate of Sciences Po Paris and Columbia University’s SIPA.
-He speaks fluent Spanish, French, Arabic, Amazigh, and English.
+Kamal is a member of the Global Board of Trustees of The Commons Project Foundation and serves in the Board of Directors of the Tällberg Foundation.
+He was also elected to the Executive Board of Sciences Po Paris in 2002 & 2003 and was appointed Yale World Fellow in 2012.
+He is an Architect and a graduate of Sciences Po Paris, Columbia University’s School of International & Public Affairs and the Saint-Luc School of Architecture.
+He speaks fluent English, Spanish, French, Arabic and Amazigh.

 Bibi Bakare-Yusuf is Co-Founder and Publishing Director of one of Africa's leading publishing houses, Cassava Republic Press, and is Co-Founder of Tapestry Consulting, a boutique research and training company based in Abuja focused on gender, sexuality, and transformational issues in Nigeria.